-While it is ideal that CM be added to ongoing outpatient treatment, research has found that it is associated with large reductions in substance use in people who are not involved in other SUD treatment.^{8-11} In fact, many individuals report that while they are not interested in "treatment," they are interested in CM.
+While it is ideal that CM be added to ongoing outpatient treatment, research has found that it is associated with large reductions in substance use in people who are not involved in other SUD treatment.8-11 In fact, many individuals report that while they are not interested in "treatment," they are interested in CM.
 Therefore, CM is an important tool for engaging people in care.
-Once engaged in CM, individuals may become interested in other available SUD treatments and ncillary services.
-We can also encourage individuals who are struggling to achieve abst articipate in other available services. inence to
+Once engaged in CM, individuals may become interested in other available SUD treatments and ancillary services.
+We can also encourage individuals who are struggling to achieve abstinence to participate in other available services.